-Scheduled exercises and activities are designed to provide the student with hands-on experience with selected topics from
+Scheduled exercises and activities are designed to provide the student with hands-on experience with selected topics from CH 333.

-CH 334 Physical Chemistry II (3 SH) Semester Offered: Spring even years
+CH 334 Physical Chemistry II (3 SH)

 Pre-Requisite(s): CH 333, MT 211, PC 211/PC 211L

 This course is a continuation of CH 333.
 In this course, the students will be introduced to quantum mechanics, group theory, spectroscopy, and chemical kinetics.
 The microscopic point of view of physical chemistry will provide students an understanding of chemical bonding.